karagozemin/LYNORA/lynora/ARCHITECTURE.md

 - ✅ **Decentralized**: No central points of failure
 - ✅ **Modern**: AssemblyScript + React

-The Massa implementation offers significant advantages over the previous Linera version, particularly in maturity, autonomous contracts, and ecosystem support.
+The Massa implementation offers significant advantages, particularly in maturity, autonomous contracts, and ecosystem support.

 ---